G Line (Los Angeles Metro): Incidents

 On October 27, 2005, two days before the line's official opening, a motorist driving with a suspended license ran a red light and collided with an eastbound bus at Vesper Avenue.
 There were no injuries.

 In November 2005, there were two collision-caused injuries.
 In the first, a fare inspector on the bus was taken to a hospital for minor injuries after a 65-year-old female driver made an illegal right turn against a red light and struck an Orange Line bus near the crossing at Corbin Avenue in Reseda.
 In the second, one person was seriously injured and 14 others hospitalized after an elderly motorist ran a red light while using a mobile phone.
 After the second collision, Metro instructed all buses to slow down at intersections and installed white strobe lights on the sides of the buses to improve visibility.
 They said they would review any and all ideas to improve safety on the line.

 In October 2006, a delivery truck hit the side of a bus.
 One person was seriously injured, and 16 received minor injuries.

 Fleet

-The G Line has a dedicated fleet of 60 ft articulated buses that each carry up to 57 passengers—about 50% more than 40 ft non-articulated buses—and have three doors (versus two on non-articulated buses).
-The G Line uses a proof-of-payment system whereby fares are paid before boarding, so the buses do not have any onboard fare collection equipment.
+The G Line has a dedicated fleet of 60 ft articulated buses that each have 57 seats—about 50% more than 40 ft non-articulated buses—and have three doors (versus two on non-articulated buses).
+The G Line uses a proof-of-payment system whereby fares are paid before boarding.
 The G Line fleet is stored and maintained at Metro's Division 8 depot in Chatsworth, which has direct access to the busway.